aetheric-oss/se-services/docs/conops.md

 In addition to official security audits, Arrow will periodically offer public bounties for documented exploits.
 The white hat hacker community's help will be invaluable in securing our services and demonstrating our commitment to cyber security.

-### International Contributors
+### 8.0.5 International Contributors

-We will be seeking guidance from NASA, FAA, EASA, and other regional agencies regarding "foreign" contributors and restrictions to non-citizens.
+We will be seeking guidance from NASA, FAA, EASA, and other regional agencies regarding "foreign" contributors and restrictions on non-citizens.

-## Citations
+## Appendix A: Citations

 TODO

-## Appendix A: Acronyms & Glossary
+## Appendix B: Acronyms & Glossary

 See the [Arrow Glossary](https://www.arrowair.com/docs/documentation/glossary).